Welcome to Mr. Kremer Science, a collection of free, classroom-ready science resources designed for middle school and high school students.

 Whether you’re a student reviewing key concepts or a teacher planning lessons, you’ll find organized, standards-based science content built for understanding — not memorization.

-Each section below focuses on core science topics commonly taught in middle school, high school, and the IB MYP and DP.
+Each section below focuses on core science topics taught in middle school and high school.
+Many resources are aligned with the IB Diploma Program and IB Middle Years Program.
 Resources include diagrams, videos, presentations, summaries, guiding questions, and review materials to support learning at different levels.

-Concepts such as matter, reactions, energy changes, and atomic structure, explained in a student-friendly way.
+Concepts such as measurements, atomic structure, periodicity, bonding and chemical reactions, and stoichiometry, explained in a student-friendly way.

-Explore phenomena such as motion, forces, electricity, energy, light, and sound.
+Explore phenomena such as motion, forces, electricity, work, energy, light, optics, sound, and radioactivity.

 Built for Students and Teachers